Are you someone who likes to keep their personal life to themselves?

 - This type prefer to work independently and don’t like taking orders from others

 - They are often creative and have a strong sense of intuition

 - People with this personality tend to be perfectionists

 There are many famous people who are identified as having a private personality type.

-They often have strong but internal fortitude and rely more on their analytical side than relying on feelings and emotion.
+They often have strong but internal fortitude and rely more on their analytical side than relying on feelings and emotions.

-Some notable celebrities with this personality type include Leonardo DiCaprio, Ellen DeGeneres, Adele and Alicia Keys.
+Some notable celebrities with this personality type include Leonardo DiCaprio, Elizabeth Olsen, Ellen DeGeneres, Adele, and Tom Hardy.

 Each of these individuals have contributed greatly to their respective fields.

 However, they all choose to remain relatively private regardless of their fame or success.